Druzai/Bot_Mc_discord/README.md

 * Setting an optional admin role in Discord.
 If set then commands that interacts with Minecraft server commands will execute if member has admin role.
 Otherwise, member must have `Administrator` permission.
 * Creating optional cross-platform chat between Discord text channel and Minecraft server via bot and webhook
-    * Supported mentions in Discord and Minecraft (also for better recognition you can create list of associations between Discord member and Minecraft nick)
+    * Supported mentions in Discord and Minecraft
+        * Also for better recognition you can create list of associations between Discord member and Minecraft nick
-    * Supported edited messages from Discord and editing messages from Minecraft (message should start with single `*`)
+    * Supported edited messages from Discord and editing messages from Minecraft
+        * Message should start with single `*` or with `*` and space if edited message should start with `**`
     * Supported Discord reply in message
     * Supported url links (shortens if link longer than 256 symbols)
     * Supported attached files to message in Discord